devops-omid/cli-downloader/README.md

 ## Features

+* **Interactive Setup**: If no configuration file is found, the script will guide you through creating one the first time it runs.
 * **Accelerated Downloads**: Uses `aria2c` to open multiple connections for a single file, significantly increasing download speed.
 * **Automatic Resume**: If a download is interrupted, it will automatically resume from where it left off the next time you run the script.
 * **Batch Downloading**: Accepts either a single URL or a `.txt` file with multiple URLs (one per line) as input.
 * **Smart File Checking**: Skips files that have already been completely downloaded.
 * **Bandwidth Limiting**: You can set a maximum download speed in the configuration file to prevent the script from using all your bandwidth.
-* **Secure Configuration**: Keeps your username, password, and other settings in a separate `.cli-downloader.conf` file to avoid exposing sensitive information directly in the script.
+* **Secure Configuration**: Keeps your username, password, and other settings in a separate `.cli-downloader.conf` file.
+* **Password Prompt Fallback**: For added security, you can leave the password field blank in the config file, and the script will securely prompt you for it each time it runs.
 * **Cross-Platform**: Compatible with macOS and Linux distributions like Raspbian OS.

 ## Requirements